Welcome to Golonka Farm!

 What's in Season...

-Below, you will find a list of the produce that is currently available at our farm.
+Below, you will find a list of the produce that is currently available at our farm stand.
 As our fields continue to bring in more variety this list will change.
 For your convenience, we try to update our list as each new vegetable comes into season.
 Be sure to check back often, as we are checking the fields every day and might be picking something new at any time!

 Golonka Farm was started in 1956 by Bernard and Mary Golonka, beginning with cucumbers grown for the local pickle factory.
 Their youngest son, Jim, expanded over the years, moving from having a table and a few baskets on the front lawn to building the farm stand in the late 1980s.
-Jim operates the farm with his wife, Jan, a couple other family members and a few hardworking staff.
+Jim operates the farm with his wife Jan, daughter Emma, a couple other family members and a few hardworking staff.

 The farm started at about 20 acres.
 After Mary and Bernie added more acreage, Jim & Jan purchased property behind the farm to save it from development, growing it to 60 acres.
 We grow our crops on about 25 tillable acres.